wireservice/csvkit/README.rst

     :target: https://pypi.python.org/pypi/csvkit
     :alt: Support Python versions

-csvkit is a suite of utilities for converting to and working with CSV, the king of tabular file formats.
+csvkit is a suite of command-line tools for converting to and working with CSV, the king of tabular file formats.

-It is inspired by pdftk, gdal and the original csvcut utility by Joe Germuska and Aaron Bycoffe.
+It is inspired by pdftk, gdal and the original csvcut tool by Joe Germuska and Aaron Bycoffe.

 Important links: